goto-bus-stop/api-v1/README.md

   secret: secret, // Encryption secret
   server: server, // HTTP server
   recaptcha: { secret: 'AABBCC...' }, // Optional
-});
+  cookieSecure: true, // Set to true if the server is only accessable through HTTPS });

 app.use('/v1', api);